DIY Guide: How to Install Mini Blinds Like a Pro

 - Phillips head screwdriver

 - Measuring tape

-You may need a specific drill bit size as indicated in the manufacturer's instructions.
+You may need a specific drill bit size, as indicated in the manufacturer's instructions.
 Typical sizes include ¼ and 5⁄16 inches.
-A cordless drill and a corded drill both work, but keep in mind, a corded drill may be a hassle if the outlets are far from the window.
+A cordless drill and a corded drill both work, but keep in mind that a corded drill may be a hassle if the outlets are far from the window.
 Attempting to drill into brick or concrete requires a special masonry drill bit, preferably with a tungsten carbide tip.

 In some cases, you can install mini blinds by using adhesive strips or magnets.
 However, this varies depending on the specifics of the mounting system.
 The weight of the blinds may be too much for strips or magnets.
 Check the specific model's directions for warnings about using methods other than screws or nails.